 Getting over the financial impact of a car accident is just one piece of the puzzle.
 There is a very emotional side to car accident trauma too, and it can stick around long after physical injuries have healed and vehicle damage has been repaired.

 It’s important to let yourself feel your emotions after a car accident and not be afraid to reach out for help from a professional.
-Also, be open with your car accident lawyer about how the accident has made you feel.
+Also, be open with your Georgia car accident lawyer about how the accident has made you feel.
 You may be able to include the costs of certain mental health treatment, such as therapy, and pain and suffering damages in your claim.

 How to Build a Strong Insurance Claim for Your Damages

 Thankfully, recovering your costs from a car accident can also help you get over the crash.
 A lot of stress from an accident results from worries about how to pay for the costs.
-But if you were not at fault for the car accident, you should not have to pay for the damages.
+If you were not at fault for the car accident, you should not have to pay for the damages.

 In Georgia, the negligent party in an injury accident is liable for all damages.
 That means, as a victim of the accident, you can seek damages as compensation (Georgia Code § 51-1-6).
 Here are some ways you can begin building a strong claim to file with the at-fault driver’s insurance company.